FAA begins re-certification flights on Boeing 737 MAX

 “We will lift the grounding order only after we are satisfied that the aircraft meets certification standards,” the statement concluded.

-Sometime after the FAA test pilots have done their job and the data from their flights has been reviewed, FAA chief Stephen Dickson, a former captain at Delta, has said he will take the aircraft up and fly it himself before he signs off on the approval to fly the MAX in passenger service again.
+Sometime after the FAA test pilots have done their job and the data from their flights has been reviewed, FAA chief Stephen Dickson, a former captain at Delta, has said he will fly the aircraft himself before he signs off on the approval for the MAX to resume passenger service again.

 However, in parallel to the work of reviewing the flight test data, the FAA must also complete a review of the changes to the flight manual proposed by Boeing and the minimum training that will be required before any pilot can fly the jet.